 Many states have strict regulations regarding how security deposits must be held.
 Virtual bank accounts make it easy to comply by allowing you to create dedicated sub-accounts for each tenant's security deposit.

-Cost savings and higher yields
+Saves costs and offers higher yields

-Digital banking solutions often come with lower, or even zero, banking fees compared to traditional institutions.
-Many virtual platforms also offer highly competitive Annual Percentage Yields (APY) on deposits, allowing your cash reserves to grow.
+Digital banking solutions often come with lower or even zero banking fees compared to traditional institutions.
+Many virtual platforms also offer highly competitive APY on deposits, allowing your cash reserves to grow.
+These combined benefits can lead to hundreds of dollars in annual savings for landlords.

 Virtual banking platforms are designed for automation, reducing the need for manual financial tasks.
 Features like automated rent collection, integrated bookkeeping, and ACH money movement streamline routine operations.